WHY JAMESTOWN IS RELEVANT

-- Start of our American westward movement in 1670s
+- Start of our American westward movement in the 1670s

-- Introduction of chattel plantation slavery in 1680s
+- Introduction of chattel plantation slavery in the 1680s

-These contributions and innovations demonstrate why Jamestown is relevant today and has a deeper and more profound meaning than being just one among our national origins.
+These contributions and innovations demonstrate why Jamestown has a deeper, salient and more profound meaning than being just one among our national origins.
 Its existence was the seminal incident that introduced then-unknown opportunities to initiate social, entrepreneurial, political, and economic tenets that have come down to us through our history.
 Their pervasive and lasting effect is what has differentiated Jamestown from all other English and European colonial settlements.
 That lasting effect is the best evidence of our ancestors’ contributions towards our own nation building.

-For more details about current research focused on early Jamestown, please go to our Jamestowne Archaeology page.
-For more complete histories, also go to our Reading List and the Society’s Reading Resources.
+For more details about current research focused on early Jamestown, please go to the Society’s Reading Resources.
 Historic Jamestown offers a brief history, as does Encyclopedia Virginia.
 The Society also offers a chronology of the Jamestown period.

 Billings, Warren M.: A Little Parliament; The Virginia General Assembly in the Seventeenth Century (Richmond, The Library of Virginia, in partnership with Jamestown 2007/Jamestown Yorktown Foundation.
 2004); Sir William Berkeley and the Forging of Colonial Virginia (Baton Rouge, Louisiana State University Press 2004); Jamestown and the Founding of the Nation (Gettysburg, Thomas Publications, for the Colonial National Historical Park and Eastern National Park & Monument Association 1991); Jamestown, in Jamestown, Quebec, Santa Fe: Three North American Beginnings; with an introduction by James C. Kelly and Barbara C. Smith, and other sections by David Weber and Gilles Proulx (Washington, Smithsonian Books, 2007).